 The quotations above show that relatives who are not living in the same household must be shunned and isolated in the same way as non-relatives.
 However, in 1974, two articles in the Watchtower argued in favor of a less extreme treatment of disfellowshipped relatives not living in the same household.
 One article said that close relatives had a God-given right to visit each other even when one member was disfellowshipped.

 The more lenient points of these articles were never implemented in the congregations.
-I know this because in 1974, I was the teacher of the first two-week course of the 30 courses for all elders in Norway, dealing with all sides of the organization.
+I know this because in 1974, I was the teacher of the 30 courses for all elders in Norway, covering all aspects of the organization.

 I bring a quotation from The Watchtower of 1974, and then one from The Watchtower of 1983, showing a totally different view.